Haxxnet/Compose-Examples/examples/arr-suite/README.md

 - Qbittorrent
   - Used as download client, preferably behind VPN (e.g. socks5)
   - A temporary password for the `admin` user will be printed to the container log on startup.
 Change it immediately to a static one that does not change again.
+- [optional] Qbittorrent with OpenVPN killswitch
+  - Spawns an OpenVPN connection with iptables killswitch to hide your IP to safely download ISOs.
+  - Default user will be `admin` with the password `adminadmin`.
+Change it immediately to a static one that does not change again.
 - Emby
   - Used to manage your media libraries and stream it from various devices